BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Rolling for Stats

 Players who prefer to roll for their stats can roll 1d6 and subtract 1d6 to determine their stat results.
 These stats results are in order: **MIGHT, MOBILITY, INSIGHT, GRIT, and ESSENCE**.
 The player cannot roll for that particular save, combat, or check if any stat result is zero.
-The player may sacrifice an attribute by subtracting 2 points and adding those points to any zero attributes.
+The player may sacrifice an attribute by subtracting 2 points and adding those points to any zero attributes or have player roll until they get a result.

 ### Customization Through Attribute Allocation